Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QScrollerProperties-ScrollMetric-SnapTime-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 12
-    :digest: e9ddfb383819cc200a7239b9b2658330
+    :digest: c48a778cdaf576d2aed08ae96ac17881

 This is the time factor for the scrolling curve.
 A lower value means that the scrolling will take longer.
-The scrolling distance is independet of this value.
+The scrolling distance is independent of this value.